-Authors/Year/Title Type of Practitioner Topic/Key Words Theory Main Ideas/Findings Devos, K., & Kenny, P. (2017).
-An assessment of the Code of Professional Conduct under the TASA 2009 - six years on Tax practitioners (includes tax professionals, tax preparers, tax agents, tax accountants, and tax lawyers) Commitment to and compliance with the Code of Professional Conduct under the TASA, 2009 n/a (expectations developed based on prior literature) - Respondents strongly endorsed professional standards, but there were some mixed results in dealing with matters beyond one's competence - While there was an overall agreement with the appropriateness of penalties, there was a low awareness/familiarity with them - Mixed views on outsourcing, dealing with transfer of client information to other practitioners - Authors recommend, among other things, requiring client engagement letters to clarify scope of services, providing clearer guidelines around outsourcing and the transfer of client information, and increasing awareness of penalties through education Soled, J. A., & DeLaney Thomas, K. (2017).
-Regulating tax return preparation Tax return preparers and the tax return preparation software industry Regulatory oversight of the tax return preparation process n/a - Authors call for a comprehensive approach to regulating tax return preparers and the tax return preparation software industry, arguing that it would result in more accurate returns, protect taxpayers, and ensure a fairer and more efficient tax system - They call for Congress to both extend Circular 230's application to the tax return preparation and submission process, and to empower the Treasury Department to regulate the tax return preparation software industry through minor amendments - Specific suggestions include the regulation of fees for services offered and mandating the removal of the prepayment-position status bar from the top of the screen in software - Overall, the regulation of tax return preparation software would aid low income taxpayers and improve the delivery of government benefits taxpayers' private and public lives regularly intersect" (Soled & Delaney Thomas, 2017, p.
+Authors/Year/Title Type of Practitioner Topic/Key Words Theory Main Ideas/Findings Devos, K., & Kenny, P. Tax practitioners Commitment to and n/a - Respondents strongly endorsed professional standards, but there were (2017).
+An assessment of (includes tax compliance with the (expectations some mixed results in dealing with matters beyond one's competence the Code of Professional professionals, tax Code of Professional developed - While there was an overall agreement with the appropriateness of Conduct under the preparers, tax agents, Conduct under the based on prior penalties, there was a low awareness/familiarity with them TASA 2009 - six years tax accountants, and TASA, 2009 literature) - Mixed views on outsourcing, dealing with transfer of client information on tax lawyers) to other practitioners - Authors recommend, among other things, requiring client engagement letters to clarify scope of services, providing clearer guidelines around outsourcing and the transfer of client information, and increasing awareness of penalties through education Soled, J. A., & DeLaney Tax return preparers Regulatory oversight n/a - Authors call for a comprehensive approach to regulating tax return Thomas, K. (2017). and the tax return of the tax return preparers and the tax return preparation software industry, arguing that it Regulating tax return preparation software preparation process would result in more accurate returns, protect taxpayers, and ensure a preparation industry fairer and more efficient tax system - They call for Congress to both extend Circular 230's application to the tax return preparation and submission process, and to empower the Treasury Department to regulate the tax return preparation software industry through minor amendments - Specific suggestions include the regulation of fees for services offered and mandating the removal of the prepayment-position status bar from the top of the screen in software - Overall, the regulation of tax return preparation software would aid low income taxpayers and improve the delivery of government benefits taxpayers' private and public lives regularly intersect" (Soled & Delaney Thomas, 2017, p.
 176).